Alpengirl COVID-19 Information

 - Hand Hygiene.
 We will increase frequency and staff monitoring of hand washing for 20 seconds with soap and water and use of alcohol-based hand sanitizers.
 Staff will also teach and monitor proper cough and sneeze etiquette to prevent the sharing of germs during camp.

 - Sleeping Arrangements.
-We will ask campers to sleep arranged head-to-toe, with 3 people per 4-person tent, allowing for a 6 ft distance between campers at night.
-We'll leave the rain fly off if weather is good, or if the fly must remain on, we’ll increase ventilation by leaving windows open in order to maintain good air flow through the tent at night.
+We will ask campers to sleep arranged head-to-toe in tents, and on some trips we may reduce the number of campers in a tent to allow 6 feet of space between campers heads at night.
+We may leave the rain fly off if weather is good, or if the fly must remain on, we may increase ventilation by leaving windows open in order to maintain good air flow through the tent at night.
+Our normal tent mate rotations half way through camp may or may not happen (at Alpenguides’ discretion).
 We'll also encourage sleeping out under the stars on tarps when and where appropriate - a starry night slumber party!

 - Physical Distancing.
 There will be times when physical distancing will be required, such as when campers first arrive to camp before everyone is checked-in, or if someone in our group is showing signs or symptoms of illness, or anytime it is appropriate to conditions presented during camp (at staff’s sole discretion).

 - Cooking/Meals.
 As appropriate to conditions presented during camp and at staff’s sole discretion, cooking and meal presentation may be done by the staff without camper involvement.
 This would be a major divergence from our normal camp routine: usually camper cook groups participate in cooking and the Leader of the Day presents meals.
-We hope to keep that system in place for summer 2021, but we cannot guarantee it.
+We hope to keep that system in place for summer 2022, but we cannot guarantee it.
 Don’t worry, whatever happens, you’ll still get to wash your own dish kit ;)

-After Your Adventure
+After The Adventure

-What happens if Alpengirl cancels a trip because of COVID-19?
-This is addressed in the COVID-19 EXCEPTION TO ALPENGIRL STANDARD PROVISION ABOVE section of the Registration Terms:If Alpengirl must cancel your trip before it starts because of COVID-19, Alpengirl will provide you a full refund of payments you have made, less the non-refundable $600 deposit and credit/debit card processing fees.
+What happens if Alpengirl cancels a trip before it starts because of COVID-19?
+This is addressed in the COVID-19 EXCEPTION TO ALPENGIRL STANDARD PROVISION ABOVE section of the Terms of Registration:If Alpengirl must cancel your trip before it starts because of COVID-19, Alpengirl will provide you a full refund of payments you have made, less the non-refundable $600 deposit and credit/debit card processing fees.

 How can I protect my camp investment?
-This is addressed in the INSURANCE section of the Registration Terms: We highly recommend that parents consider purchasing trip and/or travel insurance to cover some of the costs and/or losses incurred as a result of trip or travel delay, cancellation, interruption or early termination.
+This is addressed in the INSURANCE section of the Terms of Registration: We highly recommend that parents consider purchasing trip and/or travel insurance to cover some of the costs and/or losses incurred as a result of trip or travel delay, cancellation, interruption or early termination.
 This may include coverage for paid program tuition or other fees, medical treatment or evacuation, or costs incurred from cancelled flights, lost baggage or other costs.
 The terms and conditions of coverage vary according to the insurance provider.
 Direct all questions regarding coverage to the insurance provider (whether for medical insurance or trip, travel and/or tuition protection insurance).
 A few questions to ask insurance providers: 1) Will a cancel for any reason (CFAR) or a standard policy cover cancellation due to "fear of travel"?
 2) Will CFAR or a standard policy cover cancellation due to positive COVID test or exposure to someone who's sick or tested positive before camp starts?
 3) Will CFAR or a standard policy cover cancellation if a camp cancels the trip?

-Will I get COVID-19 at camp?
+Will my camper get COVID-19 at camp?
 We cannot guarantee camper safety or a COVID-19-free environment at Alpengirl.
 It is a risk for everyone, and like other risks at camp, it can not be completely eliminated.
 Our endeavor is to manage the risks associated with our camp, including the risks of COVID-19, as best we can.
 Campers and parents are critical partners in this effort: please read Responsible Together: Alpengirl in COVID-19 – Our Disclosure and Camper/Parent Commitment.